Jizera Mountains: Tourism

 The Jizera Mountains are an attractive location for winter sports, cycling and hiking.
 The centre for both downhill skiing and ski run is Bedřichov.
 The international cross-country races Jizerská 50 and Bieg Piastów (in Polana Jakuszycka) take place there.
 Its summer MTB counterpart is also gaining popularity.

 The towns surrounding the mountains include Liberec, Frýdlant v Čechách, Nové Město pod Smrkem, Świeradów Zdrój, Szklarska Poręba, Desná, Tanvald and Jablonec nad Nisou.

 Protections

 Large parts of the Jizera Mountains are under some form of protection.
-In the smaller Polish parts, the peat bogs in Jizera Valley are part of a relatively small nature protection of about 5 km^{2}; Rezerwat Torfowiska Doliny Izery.
-In the Czech parts, Jizera Mountains Protected Landscape Area (CHKO Jizerské hory) covers 368 km^{2}, or almost all of the Czech parts of the mountains.
+In the smaller Polish parts, the peat bogs in Jizera Valley are part of a relatively small nature protection of about 5 km2; Rezerwat Torfowiska Doliny Izery.
+In the Czech parts, Jizera Mountains Protected Landscape Area (CHKO Jizerské hory) covers 368 km2, or almost all of the Czech parts of the mountains.
 This landscape protection contains several reserves, including the Jizera Dark Sky Park (Rašeliniště Jizery), dedicated to star watching.